-When an electricity consumer moves to a new home, it is common for them to also set up their electricity with a new utility company or electricity supplier (in deregulated areas within the US like Texas, Ohio, Pennsylvania, etc.).
+When an electricity consumer moves to a new home, it’s common for them to also set up their electricity with a new utility company or electricity supplier (in deregulated areas within the US like Texas, Ohio, Pennsylvania, etc.).
 In this situation, the consumer has to apply for electricity services.
 As part of the application process, the utility and electricity provider will need to determine the consumer’s credit history.
-If the consumer has a poor credit history (or lack of history), it can become more difficult for them to receive electric service.

 Some — if not more than half — of consumers require a deposit.
 There are a few reasons why companies require this kind of payment.
 One of the most common reasons is if a consumer has a low credit score or bad credit history.
 Other reasons include customers who haven’t paid past bills, have been late on payments, and have previously had electricity disconnected.

 In some situations, companies will waive the deposit if the customer is 65 years or older, has a letter of credit from their current electricity provider, or has proof of on-time past electricity payments.
 However, loopholes don’t apply to every consumer.
 Many are still required to pay a deposit before they can start a new electricity service.

 For customers who have had their electricity service disconnected, deposits are often required if not mandatory.
 In this type of situation, in addition to the deposit, the customer will need to pay the past-due amount and perhaps even disconnection and re-connection fees.
 The amount of the deposit varies by company, but can range often reach hundreds of dollars.